A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 Internal Subject Assessment:

 It is primarily classwork evaluation and teacher’s observations.
-Assessment is carried all year round, and grades on a single assignment can be a deciding factor on a student’s grade.
+Assessment is carried out all year round, and grades on a single assignment can be a deciding factor on a student’s grade.

 External Subject Assessment: